ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 Python libraries that expose Ansys technologies to the Python ecosystem.

-After you build documentation locally as described in :ref:`doc_building`, the first-level heading in the ``index.rst`` file for each docuemntation section is shown as clickable link in the header of the documentation's generated HTML output.
+After you build documentation locally as described in :ref:`doc_building`, the first-level heading in the ``index.rst`` file for each documentation section is shown as clickable link in the header of the documentation's generated HTML output.
 For more information on defining a documentation structure, see the `Sphinx Getting Started <https://www.sphinx-doc.org/en/master/usage/quickstart.html>`_ guide.